atordai/schemas/alternateName.md

-# givenName
+# alternateName

-The given name for the entity.
+The alternate name for the entity.

 | Expected Value |
 | ------------- |